practicaldsc/study/README.md

-# practice.dsc10.com
+# study.practicaldsc.org

-Repository containing practice problems for DSC 10 (past exams and discussion).
-Hosted at practice.dsc10.com.
+Repository containing practice problems for Practical Data Science (past exams and discussion).
+Hosted at study.practicaldsc.org.
 Before using the repo, make sure you have the following packages installed (install them all via `pip install`):

 ```
 - BeautifulSoup4